waad641/Django_challenge_consumer_app/README.md

  # API Endpoints:

-   /api/webhook_receiver/: POST endpoint for receiving transaction data from the Producer App.
+    /api/webhook_receiver/: 'POST' endpoint for receiving transaction data from the Producer App.

   # Tests:

 Unit tests for views and Celery tasks are available in tests.py.